simonlim94/rust_four_digits_backend/README.md

-# Rust For Digits Backend
+# Rust Four Digits Backend
 A Rust hobby project that mimics lottery system/4 digits.
 So what is 4 digits?
 [4-Digits](https://en.wikipedia.org/wiki/4-Digits)

 ---